I LOVE Violet Medicine!

 As I mentioned above, I use infused oil of violet, in combination with ‘dandelion oil’ for making a lovely nourishing breast cream.

-This oil also makes a delightful salve.
+Violet Medicine infused oil makes a delightful salve.

 — Herbal syrups are a favourite in my house!
 Stay tuned for more ideas for herbs and syrups!!